Chris Kachel

 Chris Kachel (born 19 June 1955) is a former professional tennis player from Australia.

+Kachel won the 1977 Fair Play Trophy tournament in Switzerland defeating Heinz Günthardt in a close final.

 Kachel enjoyed most of his tennis success while playing doubles.
 During his career he won 3 doubles titles.
 More recently, Kachel launched a modelling career by appearing on the Australian TV Show Postcards.